-Pour the mango panna cotta over the nearly set cheesecake and allow to set in the fridge for at least 2 hours before serving
+Pour the mango panna cotta over the cheesecake layer and allow to set in the fridge for at least 6 hours before serving.
+Overnight is even better.

 Top your dessert with sliced mango and coconut chips right before serving.

-- I used one large mango to make enough puree but make sure to measure it out so you’re only using 1 cup of puree in the panna cotta.
+I use the flesh of one largish mango to make enough puree but make sure to measure it out so you’re only using 3/4 cup of puree in the panna cotta.

-- This recipe requires setting time of around 3 hours total.
+This recipe requires setting time of 6 hours or overnight is best.
 Make sure to plan ahead.